hapax/hapax.github.io/assets/alien-maths.md

 boundaries, and indeed, language and culture can be viewed as *interfaces* between the IO of reality and our relatively invariant cognitive hardware.
-Interfaces differ, since reality differs (sub-Saharan Africa is not Nunangat), and even given these differences, the choice of interface is radically non-unique.
+Interfaces differ, since reality differs (sub-Saharan Africa is not Nunangat), but even given these differences, the choice of interface is radically non-unique.
 But if linguistic relativism is a claim that language changes our brains in any way *other than* the usual [Hebbian](https://en.wikipedia.org/wiki/Hebbian_theory) fashion, then